-During the year the size of the Fund exceeded the minimum amount.
-The Board has not had to undertake any of the measures above at this stage.
-This is because SEGC has received the large portion of recoveries in relation to the liquidation of BBY Ltd against certain claims paid.
-This assisted to return the assets of the Fund to above the minimum amount of \$100 million.
+During the year the size of the Fund was below the minimum amount.
+The Board has not had to undertake any of the measures above at this stage as the amount in the NGF is within an acceptable range under the SEGC Capital Management Plan.

 SEGC continues to monitor the amount in the Fund and the minimum amount in accordance with its capital management plan.
-Levies may be required if the Fund falls below the minimum amount.
+Levies may be required if the Fund remains under or falls further below the minimum amount.

-If the amount in the Fund exceeds the minimum amount, the Board has discretion to pay the excess or part of the excess to the FIDA, for purposes approved by the Minister or his delegate.
+If the amount in the Fund exceeds the minimum amount, the Board may pay the excess or part of the excess to the FIDA, for purposes approved by the Minister or his delegate.
 FIDA is administered by ASX.